Alfresco/docs-alfresco/content-accelerator/latest/configure/integrations-and-addons.md

        `<ALFRESCO_HOME>\java\bin\keytool.exe -import -trustcacerts -alias <give the certificate an alias> -file <path to file from the previous step> -keystore <ALFRESCO_HOME>\java\lib\security\cacerts`

-    - The alias can be anything as long as it's unique
+     * The alias can be anything as long as it's unique.
-     * When prompted, enter the default keystore password
+        * When prompted, enter the default keystore password.
-     * When prompted, type yes to trust the certificate
+        * When prompted, type yes to trust the certificate.
-     * Restart Alfresco
+        * Restart Alfresco.

 ### Google Drive